Let’s Form a Circle!

 When you want meaning and money from your business, surround yourself with business owners growing together.

-New Circles forming now to begin in May, 2014.
+New Circles forming now.
 Surround yourself with success!

 Author Jack Canfield believes we become the sum of the five people we spend the most time with.
 So look around.
 Do you have:

 People who know exactly what it’s like to be a business owner?

 A source of new thinking to break old patterns?

 A secret wish to get more from your business?

 Surround yourself with 11 other owners committed to growing too.
 Become the sum of some best parts, and join a Circle of Trust.